EU blue card

 Valid Passport Official identity and travel document

-Employment Contract Must meet salary threshold and duration conditions
+Employment Contract Must meet the salary threshold and minimum employment duration requirements

-Completed Application + Fee Country-specific paperwork and payment receipt
+Completed Application Form and Fee Receipt Country-specific application form and proof of payment

 Criminal Background Check Required in some countries